event/LibreELEC.tv/README.md

+# NB!

+This LibreElec variant uses kernel from mrfixit2001 for rockchip SoC.
+Original LibreElec had very bad overheating problem so I found a kernel from mrfixit2001 which is cool

 # LibreELEC

 LibreELEC is a 'Just enough OS' Linux distribution for running the award-winning [Kodi](https://kodi.tv) software on popular mediacentre hardware.
 LibreELEC is a conservative fork of the popular [OpenELEC](http://openelec.tv) project with a stronger focus on pre-release testing and post-release change management.
 Further information on the project can be found on the [LibreELEC website](https://libreelec.tv).